-Neuropsychiatry continued Course Number Name/General Description MPSY-806I-001 (Lubbock) Montford Prison Hospital Long-Term Service This elective is designed to give the student exposure to the psychiatric inmate patient in an extended care setting.
-Emphasis will be placed on formation of treatment plans and multi-disciplinary treatment.
-The student will be exposed to aspects of long-term medication use and habilitative therapy.
-MPSY-806I1-801 (El Paso) MPSY-806I1-001 (Lubbock) Psychiatry Senior Clerkship This senior clerkship is designed to give students experience in evaluation, diagnosis, and management of psychiatric illnesses in a variety of settings.
-Students may select Adolescent Psychiatry, Inpatient Psychiatry, or Outpatient Psychiatry.
-MPSY-806J-801 (El Paso) Community Services in Child Psychiatry This elective offers the opportunity to participate in the evaluation and treatment of children and adolescents with emotional and developmental disorders in a variety of community agencies.
-At least 75% of the time will be spent as consult service on the ward and approximately 25% time will be in the clinic.
-MPSY-806K-401 (Amarillo) Eating Disorders This offers a bio-psycho-social approach to understanding and treating anorexia nervosa, bulimia nervosa, and compulsive overeating.
-For students interested in the field of psychiatry, behavioral health, preventive medicine, or biological medicine, this elective is designed to provide a broad overview of eating disorders from the complexity of the causes to the multi- dimensional treatment considerations.
-MPSY-806L-801 (El Paso) Family Intervention Techniques This elective offers the opportunity to attend didactic seminars in family therapy and community assignment (under supervision) with well-known family therapists in the community.
+Course Number Name/General Description MPSY-806L-801 (El Paso) Family Intervention Techniques This elective offers the opportunity to attend didactic seminars in family therapy and community assignment (under supervision) with well-known family therapists in the community.
 There is no consult service and 100% of the time is spent on the ward.
 MPSY-806M-801 (El Paso) Human Values This elective offers the opportunity to review current work on spiritual values and its relationship with psychiatry.
 The reading material will be discussed in an evening seminar with other colleagues.
 There is no ward or clinic experience, no consultation service, and no call.
 MPSY-806N-801 (El Paso) Forensic Psychiatry The student will be able to identify the basic concepts of forensic and legal psychiatry.
 The student will also be involved in the actual evaluation procedure for court-referred cases with forensic implications and will attend actual trials and observe psychiatric expert testimony.
-MPSY-806O-401 (Amarillo) Group Therapy Techniques This elective offers the opportunity to learn about how to start and run group therapy, as well as the dynamics of group interaction.
-The student will act as co-therapist with the supervisor for an on-going group and possibly do the screening process to start another group.
+MPSY-806P-801 (El Paso) Sleep Disorders Medicine This elective must be combined with another topic of interest during the rotation.
+This elective reviews the basics of sleep physiology and gives clinical exposure to a wide range of sleep pathology.
+The student will become acquainted with polysomnography procedures in the Sleep Disorders Center.
+Disorders such as insomnias, sleep apneas, narcolepsy, and parasomnias will be seen.
+Students will be expected to observe polysomnographies at night.